 They also work with tanneries that engage in clean water practices, and only source hides that are the byproduct of the meat industry; essentially repurposing them for their products where they would’ve otherwise been discarded.

-The company has even published their lowest wages in order to give consumers a clear choice to protect the people making their products.
+The company has even published its lowest wages in order to give consumers a clear choice to protect the people making their products.

 Able’s Corporate Responsibility

-Also featured as one of our favourites for eco-friendly tees, Encircled is a slow fashion brand that strives to bring you style, comfort, quality, ethics, and genuine sustainability, without compromise.
-Entirely made in Canada, Encircled offers great basics for women including those eco-friendly tees, bottoms, jumpsuits and accessories.
-They even offer great kits like the Better Basics Kit featuring a v-neck tee, a pair of leggings and a comfy puff sleeve cardigan all is one.
+Also featured as one of our favorites for eco-friendly tees, Encircled is a slow fashion brand that strives to bring you style, comfort, quality, ethics, and genuine sustainability, without compromise.
+Entirely made in Canada, Encircled offers great basics for women including those eco-friendly tees, bottoms, jumpsuits, and accessories.
+They even offer great kits like the Better Basics Kit featuring a v-neck tee, a pair of leggings, and a comfy puff sleeve cardigan all in one.
 Sizes range up to XXL.